-The Tennessee Wildlife Resources Foundation, Inc. (TWRF) was established as a 501©(3) nonprofit in 1999 to support TWRA.
-The original incorporators of TWRF, former wildlife commissioners, envisioned TWRF utilizing charitable donations to assist TWRA with strategic land acquisitions.
+The Tennessee Wildlife Resources Foundation, Inc. (TWRF) was established as a 501©(3) nonprofit in 1999.
 As a nonprofit organization, TWRF has the ability to move quickly to close on properties and pay more than appraised value, if necessary, to acquire highly-desired tracts of land to expand existing wildlife management areas, or establish new public hunting areas.

-In 2005, TWRF partnered with TWRA to purchase a 147-acre tract in Montgomery County to develop the Montgomery County Shooting Complex as a public shooting range.
-TWRF’s ownership of the property made it possible to streamline construction of the facility, taking advantage or significant cost savings, while avoiding the many bureaucratic entanglements of the more burdensome requirements of state building projects.
-Through this partnership, TWRA allocated countless man-hours and equipment as well as thousands of dollars of federal grant money for the construction and management of the world-class public shooting facility.
+In 2005, TWRF purchased a 147-acre tract in Montgomery County to develop the Montgomery County Shooting Complex as a public shooting range.
+TWRF’s ownership of the property made it possible to streamline construction of the facility, taking advantage or significant cost savings.

 Banner Image – Vintage double-barreled shotgun and paper shells – Photo Credit: Richard Logsdon